Vidyard tracks and identifies viewers using browser cookies.

 - SSO-secured sharing pages/hubs

-Sharing video via email with a tracking token
+Sharing video link with tracking

 - Learn how to share your videos in Gmail